thesprintingturtle/Myrria/myrria/organizations/faewood-academy.md

 - organization/level/12
 aliases: Faewood, Faewood Academy, Faewood Academy for the Extraplanar
 ---
-# Faewood Academy for the Extraplanar *Organization 12*
+# Faewood Academy for the Extraplanar
-Traits

 Brief Description